shezaadahmed/Data-Anomalies-Diagnosis/README.md

 4).
 Time Series Analysis: Seasonal Decomposition of Time Series 5).
 Ensemble Methods: Random Cut Forest.
 # Effectiveness:
-1).
-Real-Time Detection: It enables immediate anomaly detection as data is processed.
+1). **Real-Time Detection**: It enables immediate anomaly detection as data is processed.
-2).
-Immediate Results: Anomalies are detected on-the-fly, allowing for quick responses to potential issues.
+2). **Immediate Results**: Anomalies are detected on-the-fly, allowing for quick responses to potential issues.
-3).
-User-Friendly: The threshold concept is intuitive, making it accessible for users with varying technical backgrounds.
+3). **User-Friendly**: The threshold concept is intuitive, making it accessible for users with varying technical backgrounds.
-4).
-Simplicity: This algorithm is easy to implement and runs efficiently in real-time applications.
+4). **Simplicity**: This algorithm is easy to implement and runs efficiently in real-time applications.